mui/material-ui/docs/data/material/experimental-api/css-theme-variables/usage/usage.md

   /* ...other variables */
 }
 ```

+The following demo uses `--md-demo` as a prefix for the variables:

+{{"demo": "CssVarsBasic.js", "defaultCodeOpen": true}}

 :::info
 The `CssVarsProvider` is built on top of the [`ThemeProvider`](/material-ui/customization/theming/#themeprovider) with extra features like CSS variable generation, storage synchronization, unlimited color schemes, and more.